Major League Football (MLF)

 Major League Football (MLF) is a planned professional Fall American football minor league.
 The league was set to begin play in 2022 after the announcement of several teams, but made an announcement that they were postponing the start of their inaugural season until 2023 and later to October 2024.
-The start of the League was then postponed again, to September 2026.
+The start of the League was then postponed again, to September 2026 and later to 2027.

 Premise

 The MLF will be a developmental "franchise-model" fall League, playing on Sundays in markets that do not have an NFL presence, with attempt to mirror the United Soccer League.
 The league also claims it is "not a secondary or inferior league to any other professional football league, but instead, a professional football league consisting of the very best players, coaches and staff".